A. Purpose of Policy

-Binding: Generally, print periodicals are bound as soon as a volume is complete.
+Binding: Generally, the Libraries bind print periodicals as soon as a volume is complete.
 Ephemeral titles, such as newsletters that are not indexed, may be withdrawn on a periodic basis rather than bound.

 C. Electronic Databases

-The library requires a trial period or demonstration of an online electronic database before purchasing or subscribing to the product.
+The Libraries require a trial period or demonstration of an online electronic database before purchasing or subscribing to the product.

 D. Other Media

-CD-ROMs: CD-ROMs are housed in Access Services and do not circulate.
-Those that accompany books are shelved in the regular stacks with the book, and are subject to regular circulation policies.
+CD-ROMs: Most CD-ROMS do not circulate.
+CD-ROMs that accompany books are shelved in the stacks with the book and are subject to regular circulation policies.

-DVD and Blu-ray: DVD or Blu-ray formats will continue to be added as requested by faculty members.
-Generally, DVD and Blue-ray discs do not circulate outside the library or campus classrooms, but are loaned to faculty members.
+DVD and Blu-ray: The Libraries will continue to add DVD or Blu-ray formats as requested by faculty members.
+DVD and Blu-ray only circulate outside the Libraries to faculty borrowers, with the exception of the Leisure Viewing Collection.

 Videocassettes: The Libraries own videocassettes (VHS), but no longer purchase this format.
 Videocassettes only circulate outside the Libraries to faculty borrowers.